 These sockets take the equivalent 2-pin Schuko or Type F plug, but are also compatible with the Europlug and the CEE 7/7 plug.

-All of which means visitors from the UK, for example, need an adapter to fit a 3-pin British plug to an Austrian socket.
+All of the above means visitors from the UK, for example, need an adapter to fit a 3-pin British plug to an Austrian socket.

 Visitors from the USA, for example, typically need a combined adapter and converter, since the standard voltage in Austria is higher than in the US (at 230 V): the standard frequency of 50 Hz is different, too.

 Where can you get adapters in Vienna?

-If you haven’t brought the appropriate adapter, then your accommodation may be able to lend you one.
+If you haven’t brought the appropriate adapter with you, then your accommodation may, of course, be able to lend you one.

-There’s also the newsagent in the arrivals hall at Vienna airport.
-It sells books (also in English), international papers, and…travel adapters (at least it did when I last flew).
-Look for the “Schmitt & Trunk” signs when you exit from the baggage area.
+Or try the newsagent in the arrivals hall at Vienna airport.
+That store sells books (also in English), international papers, and…travel adapters (at least it did when I last flew).